Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models

-This divide-and-conquer technique builds on the classical binary segmentation \citep{Bai_1997} where at most one split at a time can be created.
+This divide-and-conquer technique builds on the classical binary segmentation \citep{Bai_1997}, which allows at most one split at a time and is primarily used for breakpoint detection in economic time series.
+The idea of binary segmentation can be traced back to earlier work in cluster analysis \citep{ScKn74}.
 Here, we allow up to two splits per iteration (three new segments), granting it the name of \textit{ternary segmentation}.
-The benefit of considering three segments instead of two is the significant increase in detection power of change points, see \cref{Lem:Charac_CP} for a theoretical justification.
-In principle, one could consider more than three segments for the sake of further improvement in detection power, but this would come at the cost of a heavier computational burden.
+The benefit of considering three segments instead of two is the significant increase in detection power of change points, see Lemma~\ref{Lem:Charac_CP}.
+One could consider more than three segments for the sake of further improvement in detection power, but this would come at the cost of a heavier computational burden.
 A variant of ternary segmentation that searches for a bump in a time series was first considered in \cite{LeKl85}, the idea of which can also be found in circular binary segmentation \citep{OVLW04}.
-However, the concept of optimizing over two sample locations is much older and can already be found in the proposal by \citet{Page55}.
+However, the concept of optimizing over two sample locations is much older and can already be found in the proposal by \cite{Page55}.